BCI Directory

 Elon Musk's direct brain-computer interface company pursuing closed-loop neural recording and stimulation through minimally invasive robotic implantation and high-electrode-count chips.

-Fremont, CA Clinical Trials Est. 2016
+Fremont, CA (HQ) and Del Valle, Austin, TX (manufacturing) Clinical Trials Est. 2016

 brain-computer interfaceneural implantsroboticsdirect brain access